ashwin-athappan/Pivot_io/README.md

         Execute the command 'env_name'\Scripts\activate.
       * Mac:
         Execute the command source 'env_name'/bin/activate.

+Note the you are in the environment before you proceed any further.

 #### (This is very important before you proceed.
 Make sure you activate) ####
 * The requirements.txt is included in the repository so jus execute the command pip install -r requirements.txt